crisywini/crisywini/README.md

 ✨ **Engineer | Developer | Data Wizard | Gamer** ✨

-I'm a **Systems and Computer Engineer** and **Master in Engineering with a focus on Data Analytics**.
+I'm a **Systems and Computer Engineer** and **Master in Engineering with a focus on Data Analytics** and a Poet.
 Passionate about crafting clean and efficient code, exploring cutting-edge technologies, and solving problems that matter.
 I'm always eager to learn and share knowledge through collaboration and mentorship.
 I also love art, design, tattoos and animations.

 ## 🚀 About Me